 Civil rights advocacy and social justice reform are some of our nation’s most important issues.
-From legal visionaries to Civil Rights icons, our speakers take on our justice system and dismantle social stigmas, stirring audiences to action and reform.
+From legal visionaries to Civil Rights icons, these author speakers take on our justice system and dismantle social stigmas, stirring audiences to action and reform.
+Their talks challenge not only the status quo, but reveal pathways to change and compelling visions for the future.

 Carlotta Walls LaNier